toebeann/signals/README.md

 ## Usage

 ### AggregateSignal
-Combines several `AbortSignal` instances into a signal which will be aborted as soon as any of the underlying signals are.
+Combines several `AbortSignal` instances into a signal which will be aborted as soon as any of the given signals are.

 ```js
 import { AggregateSignal } from '@toebean/signals';